 Meet the Founders – Joshua Leeds and Lisa Spector

-BioAcoustic Research & Development (BARD) is a unique partnership between Lisa Spector and sound researcher Joshua Leeds.
+BioAcoustic Research & Development (BARD) was originally created by sound researcher Joshua Leeds and pianist Lisa Spector.
 Their collaboration started in 2003, when Lisa was a volunteer puppy raiser for Guide Dogs for the Blind and noticed the profound calming effect Joshua’s music was having on her rambunctious puppy.

 The psychoacoustic principles informing BARD music derives from Joshua’s therapeutic soundwork with human-based medical and neurodevelopmental experts.